The Supreme Court Sets A Date For Arguments In Case That Could Challenge Roe V. Wade

 The case, Dobbs v.
 Jackson Women's Health Organization, has the potential to pose a serious challenge to Roe v.
 Wade.
 That's the 1973 ruling that declared that a woman has a constitutional right to terminate a pregnancy in the first six months of her pregnancy, when the fetus is incapable of surviving outside the womb.

-Mississippi bans most abortions after 15 weeks, significantly before fetal viability.
+Mississippi bans most abortions after 15 weeks, significantly before fetal viability, which is typically between 22 and 24 weeks.
 A panel of the 5th U.S. Circuit Court of Appeals, one of the most conservative in the U.S., blocked enforcement of the law, finding it in conflict with Roe v.
 Wade and subsequent abortion decisions.

 Mississippi's law is one of many that conservative states have passed in the last year or more, seeking to eliminate or severely restrict abortion.
 Bans on pre-viability abortion have been struck down, until now, in a dozen states since 2019, including Alabama, Arkansas, Georgia, Kentucky, Louisiana, Montana, Missouri, Ohio, Oklahoma, South Carolina, Utah and Tennessee.